-All straight runs of refrigerant lines shall be hard-drawn ACR copper tubing with soldered or brazed fittings.
-Soft copper is permitted within twenty-four (24) inches of unit connections.

-- Hard-drawn copper tubing shall be used for commercial A/C units. - All exterior-installed elastomeric piping insulation shall have aluminum jacketing. - 4.
+- 1. All straight runs of refrigerant lines shall be hard-drawn ACR copper tubing with soldered or brazed fittings.
+Soft copper is permitted within twenty-four (24) inches of unit connections. - 2.
+Hard-drawn copper tubing shall be used for commercial A/C units. - 3.
+All exterior-installed elastomeric piping insulation shall have aluminum jacketing. - 4.
 All condensate lines installed in interior conditioned and unconditioned spaces shall be insulated with elastomeric insulation.
 All condensate drain traps for cooling coils shall have removable caps or plugs in accessible locations. - 5.
-When multiple condensing units are installed, the manufacturer's recommended clearances between units, walls, etc., shall be followed. - All split system condensing units shall be installed with the compressor and electrical access panels facing out for ease of maintenance. - All grade level installations shall have a wind-rated pad of at least six inches thick reinforced concrete pad. - 8.
+When multiple condensing units are installed, the manufacturer's recommended clearances between units, walls, etc., shall be followed. - 6.
+All split system condensing units shall be installed with the compressor and electrical access panels facing out for ease of maintenance. - 7.
+All grade level installations shall have a wind-rated pad of at least six inches thick reinforced concrete pad. - 8.
 All split system condensing units shall be securely anchored to the equipment pad. - 9.
-All packaged DX units shall have hood or louvered-panel style hail guards. - 10.
-Minimum 15 seer requirement for all DX units. - 11.
-DX units shall be evacuated as per manufacturer recommendations. - 12.
-Extended compressor warranty (including labor, parts, and travel) shall be provided to the Owner. - 13.
-Installation of fan coil units and air handling units above ceilings is prohibited. - 14.
-Mechanical rooms for all fan coil units and air-handling units shall be provided and appropriately sized for the servicing of equipment. - 15.
-Return air plenums for fan coil units and air handling units located in mechanical rooms must be fully enclosed on all sides (including bottom) and sealed.
-CN23-16: Return air plenums, using the floor and/or an exterior wall as sides of the enclosure are prohibited.
+All packaged DX units shall have hood or louvered-panel style hail guards.

+- 10. Minimum 15 seer requirement for all DX units.

+- 11. DX units shall be evacuated as per manufacturer recommendations.

+- 12. Extended compressor warranty (including labor, parts, and travel) shall be provided to the Owner.

+- 13. All means and methods should be applied to avoid placing fan coil units above ceilings.
+If not possible, fan coil units installed above the ceiling shall meet the manufacturer's recommended service clearance for maintenance tasks including but not limited to the following:

+- Filter replacement

+- Coil cleaning

+- Motor replacement

+- Belt replacement

+- Controller service